justifi-tech/web-component-library/.changeset/chilled-windows-confess.md

 ---
-"@justifi/webcomponents": major
+'@justifi/webcomponents': major
 ---

-Added CSS Shadow Parts to Checkout and removed Checkout CSS variables
+Added CSS Shadow Parts to the components